 - River Run Centre is Guelph’s large performing arts theatre venue situated in the heart of Guelph along the Speed River.
 They host touring companies, community theatre, concerts, comedians, dance troupes, as well as children’s entertainment and much more.

 - Mosborough Farmer’s market and Wellington County Marketplace are two smaller markets where you can purchase fresh produce, meats, baked goods, and other locally sourced products.
-They work with neighbouring local farmers to provide customers with the freshest items in-season of the most exceptional quality.
+They work with neighbouring local farmers to provide customers with the freshest items in the season of exceptional quality.

-- The Basilica of Our Lady of the Immaculate Conception is a Roman Catholic minor basilica and parish church and the focal point of the city of the Guelph.
-Not that long ago -it was the highest point in Guelph so that it is seen from all directions.
-It is a gorgeous building, with magnificent gardens and views of the city.
+- The Basilica of Our Lady of the Immaculate Conception is a Roman Catholic minor basilica and parish church and the focal point of the city of Guelph.
+Not long ago -it was the highest point in Guelph so it is seen from all directions.
+It is a gorgeous building with magnificent gardens and views of the city.
 It sits high atop the hill, next to the Guelph Civic Museum, and cannot be missed.

-- The Donkey Sanctuary, located in the south end of town, is a very popular attraction for locals and tourists, alike.
+- The Donkey Sanctuary, located in the south end of town, is a top-rated attraction for locals and tourists alike.
 The Donkey Sanctuary of Canada is a lifelong home to over 70 donkeys, mules and hinnies that have been abused, neglected, or are no longer wanted.

-- Strom’s Sweet Corn and Bakery is open from mid-summer until well into the fall.
-Strom’s has a fantastic bakery where you will find some delicious treats, including pies, cookies, muffins, and butter tarts.
-In the autumn come by and check out their fantastic selection of pumpkins and gourds and try their expansive corn maze.
+- Strom’s Sweet Corn and Bakery is Guelph’s favourite Pumpkin Patch.
+Strom’s has a fantastic bakery with delicious treats, including pies, cookies, muffins, and butter tarts.
+In the autumn, come by and check out their fantastic selection of pumpkins and gourds and try their expansive corn maze.

 - Halton County Radial Railway Museum, while not technically in Guelph, it is just on the outskirts of Guelph and worth checking out.
 It is a working museum with a fantastic collection of train cars, electric streetcars, other railway vehicles, buses and trolleybuses.

-Around Guelph, there are many fantastic places to enjoy a meal out.
-You will find the standard chain restaurants throughout the city, as well as many pubs to go to for a pint and burger.
+Around Guelph, there are many fantastic places to enjoy a meal.
+You will find the standard chain restaurants throughout the city and many pubs to go to for a pint and burger.
 However, Guelph is a great foodie town.
 The city has several well-known, long-standing, local restaurants that are sure to please – Greek Garden, Vienna, Angels, and Shakespeare Arms.

-For a more unique taste experience, some of our favourite places in Guelph to grab a bite are Royal Electric, Miijidaa, Queen’s Café, Baker Street Station, York Rd Kitchen, and La Reina.
+For a unique taste experience, some of our favourite places in Guelph to grab a bite are Royal Electric, Miijidaa, Queen’s Café, Baker Street Station, York Rd Kitchen, and La Reina.
 All of these restaurants are located in or near the downtown core.
-At these places, you will enjoy elevated pub food, authentic dishes, delicious farm to table, and fantastic flavours.
+You will enjoy elevated pub food, authentic dishes, delicious farm-to-table, and fantastic flavours at these places.